HarrisonAllen/pebble-watchface-generator/README.md

 ### Watchface

 - [x] Create basic watchface with only background png
-- [ ] Add time and corresponding font
+- [x] Add time and corresponding font
 - [ ] Add raw data and update bg color, font color
+    - Load into struct?
+Or similar structure
 - [ ] Add all placeholder resources
 - [ ] Add template logic for all watch cases
 - [ ] And more...